udityalaad/DecentralizedChildSafeDeposit/README.md

   * Go to contracts & compile the required contract
   * Go to deploy section
   * Test with Virtual Machine & test accounts in VM
+  * Connect ethereum wallet accounts to remix *(advised to use a separate wallet with small amount of ether)*
   * Deploy to Ethereum mainnet and test
   * Invite others to interact with the deployed contract (directly/indirectly)